TTimTT/CTX/README.md

 # Research questions
 1) Can people waste less food with the right tools?
 2) Can people improve their health with good recipes?
-3) Helps people to cook more
+3) Which culture has the most famous recipe?
-4) Distribution of recipe in different culture?
+4) How/Can we replace a famous' recipe ingredient by another similar one?/ Replace a famous recipe by another recipe?
-5) How/Can we replace a Country favorite ingredient by another similar one?
+5) Distribution of recipe in different culture?

 (todo: culture mixing)

 # Dataset